E. O. Brody Company

 E. O. Brody Company is not an actual glass manufacturer, but a distributor/wholesaler that markets utilitarian and decorative glassware (and ceramic items) made especially for the florist industry.
-The glass has been made in the United States, evidently for the most part by Indiana Glass Company, and later (in recent years) by Anchor Hocking.
+The glass has been made in the United States, evidently for the most part by Indiana Glass Company, and later (after c.
+2007) by Anchor Hocking Company.

 On November 20, 2007 , a press release posted on insideindianabusiness.com indicated that Monomoy Capital Partners, L.P., a New York private equity fund that makes controlling investments in middle market companies that require operational or financial restructuring, announced that it had acquired Indiana Glass Company and E.O.
 Brody Company from the Lancaster Colony Corporation.
 Exact terms of the transaction were not disclosed.